mwoedlinger/flowformer/README.md

 ```
 @article{wodlinger2022automated,
   title={Automated identification of cell populations in flow cytometry data with transformers},
-  author={Wodlinger, Matthias and Reiter, Michael and Weijler, Lisa and Maurer-Granofszky, Margarita and Schumich, Angela and Dworzak, Michael N},
+  author={W{\"o}dlinger, Matthias and Reiter, Michael and Weijler, Lisa and Maurer-Granofszky, Margarita and Schumich, Angela and Sajaroff, Elisa O and Groeneveld-Krentz, Stefanie and Rossi, Jorge G and Karawajew, Leonid and Ratei, Richard and others},
   journal={Computers in Biology and Medicine},
+  volume={144},
   pages={105314},
   year={2022},
   publisher={Elsevier}